Eobion-Technologies/adsense/README.txt

       return $client_id;
   }
 }

+Your module's settings form must be of type MENU_LOCAL_TASK and located in 'admin/settings/adsense/id/your_module'.

 After you install the module, it should appear on the adsense module settings page, along with other modules.
 You should be able to select it, and configure